United TravelBank Card

 In exchange for not paying an annual fee, you’re also giving up the perks that come with other United co-branded airline cards, like a free checked bag on each trip, United Club passes, priority boarding and bigger sign-up bonuses.
 Ultimately, the lack of perks is what cost this card points in our eyes.

 The card does come with Visa Signature benefits, which include discounts and upgrades at hotels in the Luxury Hotel & Resort Collection.

-If you fly regularly on United, you’ll likely be better off with the United Mileage Plus Explorer Card, which has a $95 annual fee.
-This includes a free first checked bag for you and a companion on your reservation, which could save up to $100 round trip, plus priority boarding.
+If you fly regularly on United, you’ll likely be better off with the United Explorer Card, which has a $95 annual fee (waived the first year).
+This includes a free first checked bag for you and a companion on your reservation, which could save up to $140 per round trip, plus priority boarding.
 You’ll also receive two United Club passes on your card anniversary.
-The earnings rate is the same as the TravelBank Card, so if you fly at least once a year with a companion and checked luggage on a round-trip United flight, the Mileage Plus Explorer is the better choice.
+The earnings rate is similar to the TravelBank Card, so if you fly at least once a year with a companion and checked luggage on a round-trip United flight, the United Explorer is the better choice.

 Who should get this card

 This card could be a good choice for someone who likes flying United, wants to earn rewards toward free flights but doesn’t want to pay an annual fee.

 - There’s no annual or foreign transaction fees with this card.